Skip to content

 (set [1 2 3 1 2 3 3 2 1 3 2 1]) ; => #{1 2 3}

-Add a member with conj
+Add a value to a set with conj (conjoin)

 (conj #{1 2 3} 4) ; => #{1 2 3 4}

-Remove one with disj
+Remove one value from a set with disj (disjoin)

 (disj #{1 2 3} 1) ; => #{2 3}